marcduranxanco/super-php-stack/README.md

 This project is prepared to be executed with Docker.
 It has a makefile that allows you to perform the main actions.

-# Instructions for initializing the project with Symfony
 ## Create a new project and first run
 - Merge the current branch to main
     ```